scott-anderson-wc/cs210pub/lectures/L12/OOP.md

 ### Constructors

-This is the
+The constructor is the `Account` function we saw above.

 * Create a constructor function (really, it's an initializer)
-* By convention, name it with a capital letter
+* By convention, name it with a capital letter, to remind us to use `new`
-* It can access `this` when the constructor is running
+* Use the `new` keyword when invoking the constructor
-* use the `new` keyword when invoking the constructor
+* The constructor can access `this` when it executes
 * The value of `this` is an new, empty, object
 * except the object has a *prototype* connection
 * The constructor has no return value